sireesh11/pdsnd_github/README.md

 bike-share.py (github)

 ### Description
-The python program is an interactive environment for US Bikeshare where the user chooses data and filters to analyze the dataset.
+The python program is an interactive environment for US Bikeshare where the user chooses data and filters to analyze the dataset.The user is given the data filterd by his needs.

 ### Files used
 chicago.csv,new_york_city.csv,washinton.csv